Weather Channel bets on immersive reality with simulations of local weather forecasts

-It made for fast-paced, dramatic, and visceral television — and yet it was merely a simulation.
-From the digitally-superimposed rubble of mangled cars, shredded trees, and tattered remnants of homes and businesses, Cantore explained the importance of heeding lifesaving warnings issued before the onset of such violent weather.
+It made for fast-paced, dramatic and visceral television — and yet it was merely a simulation.
+From the digitally superimposed rubble of mangled cars, shredded trees and tattered remnants of homes and businesses, Cantore explained the importance of heeding lifesaving warnings issued before the onset of such violent weather.

-And in the blink of an eye, he was back in the studio — flanked by a news desk, paneled monitors, and a decorative vase.
+And in the blink of an eye, he was back in the studio — flanked by a news desk, paneled monitors and a decorative vase.

 The thrilling presentation was lauded by media critics, many heralding it as the future of television weather storytelling.
 The network even took home an Emmy for best medical or science reporting at the 40th annual News and Documentary Emmy Awards in 2019.

-Since then, The Weather Channel has rolled out a dozen or more immersive mixed reality, or IMR, explainers, digitally transporting their meteorologists to the scene of fire tornadoes, hurricane-driven storm surges and ferocious thunderstorms.
+Since then, the Weather Channel has rolled out a dozen or more immersive mixed reality, or IMR, explainers, digitally transporting their meteorologists to the scene of fire tornadoes, hurricane-driven storm surges and ferocious thunderstorms.
 Now, the station’s IMR endeavors are expanding into everyday forecasting through an initiative called Virtual View.

-The network aims to introduce live, real-time immersive mixed-reality storytelling for 50 cities across the United States.
+The network aims to introduce live, real-time immersive mixed reality storytelling for 50 cities across the United States.
 Gone are the days of standing in front of stationary maps and graphics adorned with icons.
 Now, network executives hope to transport on-camera talent — and viewers — into the weather forecast itself.

-At a time when many viewers are cutting the cable cord and relying on phone apps and websites for weather forecasts, the station is betting that unique experiences like IMR can hold onto a TV audience.
+At a time when many viewers are cutting the cable cord and relying on phone apps and websites for weather forecasts, the station is betting that unique experiences like IMR can hold on to a TV audience.

-“This is transforming our capabilities of weather presentation,” said Nora Zimmett, chief content officer and executive vice president at The Weather Channel, during a conference call.
+“This is transforming our capabilities of weather presentation,” Nora Zimmett, chief content officer and executive vice president at the Weather Channel, said during a conference call.
 “To be able to take people into these areas in the future without them ever leaving their living room is a valuable tool.”

-Mike Chesterfield, the network’s executive director of weather presentation, explained how powerful of a messaging tool IMR has become.
+Mike Chesterfield, the network’s director of weather presentation, explained how powerful of a messaging tool IMR has become.

-“Ahead of Hurricane Florence, we were able to show … what surge would look like,” explained Chesterfield.
+“Ahead of Hurricane Florence, we were able to show … what surge would look like,” Chesterfield said.
 The network had created an artificial version of Newport, N.C., and digitally flooded it with a 10-foot wall of water.

 “As a meteorologist, that was the first time I saw the [audience] reaction we were looking for,” Chesterfield said.
 “It got the audience to react in a way that was surprising and also a way we were going after.”

-The network’s hope is to be able to show viewers the weather conditions they may face before they occur — not just from a weather model, but rather by simulating the actual environment.
+The network’s hope is to be able to show viewers the weather they may face before it occurs — not just from a weather model but, rather, by simulating the actual environment.

-“This is literally taking the talent to stand in front of locations and actually watch what the weather will be before it actually happens,” said Chesterfield.
+“This is literally taking the talent to stand in front of locations and actually watch what the weather will be before it actually happens,” Chesterfield said.

 That means you won’t see IMR segments limited to life-threatening storm surge or destructive tornado events.
-It will become a staple of day-to-day weathercasts, depicting everything from a chance of gusty thunderstorms or a sunny, breezy afternoon.
+It will become a staple of day-to-day weathercasts, depicting a chance of gusty thunderstorms or a sunny, breezy afternoon.

 “One of the best things about Virtual View is [being able to articulate] what the weather is going to be like,” said Weather Channel meteorologist Stephanie Abrams.
 “When we say there is a huge thunderstorm and it’s going to dump this much rain, we’re actually going to be able to show this to the viewers.”

-Bob Ryan, former chief meteorologist at WJLA-TV and WRC-TV in Washington, said he’s eager to see what the technology could offer, but worries that overuse could diminish its effectiveness.
+Bob Ryan, former chief meteorologist at WJLA-TV and WRC-TV in Washington, said he’s eager to see what the technology could offer but worries that overuse could diminish its effectiveness.

 “I think in major weather events where you want to get the proper decision made by the user, it could really be a useful tool,” Ryan said.
 “I wonder if using it every day for things like sunny weather [could get old].
 Use it selectively, I guess.”